Ly0n/awesome-robotic-tooling/README.md

 * [Yocto](https://git.yoctoproject.org/) - Produce tools and processes that enable the creation of Linux distributions for embedded software that are independent of the underlying architecture of the embedded hardware
 * [Automotive Graded Linux](https://www.automotivelinux.org/software) - Automotive Grade Linux (AGL) is a collaborative open source project that is bringing together automakers, suppliers and technology companies to build a Linux-based, open software platform for automotive applications that can serve as the de facto industry standard
 * [robot_upstart](https://github.com/clearpathrobotics/robot_upstart) - presents a suite of scripts to assist with launching background ROS processes on Ubuntu Linux PCs
+* [bitbake](https://github.com/openembedded/bitbake) - BitBake is a generic task execution engine that allows shell and Python tasks to be run efficiently and in parallel while working within complex inter-task dependency constraints.

 ### Template

 * [ROS](https://github.com/leggedrobotics/ros_best_practices/tree/master/ros_package_template) - Template for ROS node standardization in C++
 * [Launch](https://wiki.ros.org/roslaunch/Tutorials/Roslaunch%20tips%20for%20larger%20projects) Templates on how to create launch files for larger projects